gurpreetsinghmatharoo/ui-asset-documentation/README.md

 You can change the theme by using **ui_theme(theme)**.

-Currently there are two themes: `theme.Old` and `theme.HQ`.
-The last one is the default.
+Currently there are two themes: `theme.Basic` and `theme.HQ`.
+HQ is the default theme.

 # Sprites